-Members enrolled in Individual Exchange benefit plans are assigned a primary care provider (PCP) to manage their health care needs.
-Members may change their PCP by calling the member services number listed on the back of their ID card.
-This process is outlined in Chapter 3.
-PCPs can view a panel roster report at UHCprovider.com.
+Members enrolled in Individual Exchange benefit plans are assigned a PCP to manage their health care needs.
+Members may change their PCP by calling the member services number listed on the back of their ID card or through their online account at myuhc.com/exchange.
+This process is outlined in Chapter 3: Commercial products.
+PCPs can view a panel roster report at uhcprovider.com.

-The PCP must submit referrals on UHCprovider.com when the member needs additional care by a network specialist.
-Any eligible service provided by a specialist, in any setting, requires a referral.
+Where applicable, the PCP must submit referrals on uhcprovider.com when the member needs additional care by a network specialist.
+Any eligible service provided by a specialist, in any setting, requires a referral to a participating network specialist1.
 Once the referral end date has passed, or the number of visits is exhausted, the member must contact their PCP to request a new referral before receiving additional care.
 Specialists should confirm a valid referral is on file before each office visit.
 Members seen without a valid referral on file may have no coverage.

 Members without a valid referral on file with the admitting physician for planned inpatient or outpatient services will have no coverage for both the admitting physician’s claim and the hospital claim.
 This does not apply to non-physician hospital services, such as radiology and lab testing.